EarthScope/rover/docs/commands.md

     rover retrieve sncls.txt

-will download, ingest, and index any data missing from the local store that are present in the given file.
+will download, ingest, and index any data missing from the local store for SNCLs / timespans present in the given file.

     rover retrieve IU_ANMO_00_BH1 2017-01-01 2017-01-04